Jason Cooney – Director

 Generally speaking, we can’t assist you with pricing as this is something that is highly specific to your business.
 We do have a network of estimators which we can introduce you to should you require assistance with estimating.

 Yes.
 The Tender Team provides a tender notification service.
-We we work with you to understand your business and the types of tenders you can apply for.
+We work with you to understand your business and the types of tenders you can apply for.
 Our team will then send you through tendering opportunities and let you know which contracts may be worth bidding for.

 There are many reasons you could be losing tenders such as: